|Dealing with New Words|

 Here are some books and newspaper columns that concentrate on words.
 Most of the printed material is available at Robarts or college libraries, and some of it can be bought at the Bookstore.
 Some of these items are specifically about skills for increasing vocabulary; others are just about words for their own sake.
 Don't ignore the columns and games: even if you can't at first compete with the experts, you can enjoy the spectacle of other people having fun with words—and the atmosphere can be contagious.

 Many books promise to increase your vocabulary in ten days or ten easy steps.
-These ones are more realistic; many are good reading in themselves.
+These classics are more realistic; many are good reading in themselves.

-Many of the above books and a treasure-trove of others can be found in university libraries.
+The above books and a multitude of others can be found in university libraries.
 Look on these shelves and find what interests you.

 Heated discussions of particular word uses are a mainstay of letters to the editor and a recurrent topic for columnists.
 There are also a few regular columns and shows that specialize in word uses—often the amusingly illogical aspects of vocabulary.